-The Altium Board assesses the performance of the business using two key financial metrics, invoiced sales to customers and underlying profit.
-Underlying profit contains adjustments from statutory profit before tax for deferred revenue, one-off and non-cash items such as restructuring costs and share based payments to give a clearer picture of the underlying earnings of the business.
-Sales increased 13% compared to the prior year, and underlying profit was also up to US\$20.1 million from US\$13.6 million.
+The Altium Board assesses the performance of the business using a number of key financial metrics.

+Sales to customers represent the invoiced value of sales which increased 10% compared to the prior year.
+Underlying profit contains adjustments from statutory profit before tax for deferred revenue, one-off and non-cash items such as restructuring costs and share based payments to give a view of the underlying earnings of the business.
+Underlying profit was up 14% to US\$22.9 million.